zm0612/Hybrid_A_Star/readme.md

 > I provide multiple maps, you just need to modify the variable image in `hybrid_a_star/maps/map.yaml` file.

+> If your start and end points are too close to obstacles, the collision detection mechanism may be triggered and no feasible paths will be searched and displayed

 ## 5. References

 (1).
 [Practical Search Techniques in Path Planning for Autonomous Driving](https://ai.stanford.edu/~ddolgov/papers/dolgov_gpp_stair08.pdf)